What are Illinois minimum car insurance requirements?

 You should consider increasing your liability limits to cover your total net worth.
 Learn more about auto liability insurance.

-Illinois also requires uninsured/underinsured bodily injury coverage (UM/UIM BI) with the following minimum limits:
+Illinois also requires uninsured motorist coverage and underinsured motorist bodily injury coverage (UM/UIM BI) with the following minimum limits:

 - UM/UIM BI: $25,000 per person, $50,000 per accident

 UM/UIM BI covers medical expenses for you and your passengers if you are hit by a driver who has little or no insurance.

 Bundle & save a bundle!
-You could get cheaper car insurance in Illinois by combining your home and auto policies with Progressive — new customers who save bundling home and auto save over 20% on average.*
+You could get cheaper car insurance in Illinois by bundling your home and auto insurance policies with Progressive — new customers nationwide who save bundling home and auto save over 20% on average.*

 Comprehensive and collision coverage protects your ride